Central Arizona Project: History

 Construction of the project began in 1973 with the award of a contract for the Havasu Intake Channel Dike and excavation for the Havasu Pumping Plant (later renamed as the Mark Wilmer Pumping Plant) on the shores of Lake Havasu.
 Construction of the other project features, such as the New Waddell Dam, followed.
 The backbone aqueduct system, which runs about 336 mi from Lake Havasu to a terminus 14 mi southwest of Tucson, was declared substantially complete in 1993.
 The new and modified dams constructed as part of the project were declared substantially complete in 1994.
 All of the non-Native American agricultural water distribution systems were completed in the late 1980s, as were most of the municipal water delivery systems.
 Several Native American distribution systems remain to be built; it is estimated that full development of these systems could require another 10 to 20 years.

-The Hayden-Rhodes Aqueduct, which carries water from Lake Havasu to the Phoenix area, includes three tunnels totaling 8.2 miles.
+Construction of the canal cost more than $4.4 billion.
+Covering the canal to limit evaporation would have quadrupled the cost, and was therefore not done.

 The CAP partly funded the Brock Reservoir project with $28.6 million.
 In return for its contribution, Arizona has been awarded 100000 acre.ft of water per year since 2016.

 The CAP project brought river water to Tucson successfully, but the initial implementation was called a "debacle" by the Tucson Weekly.
-The river water had a different mineral mixture and flow pattern from the aquifer water, stirring up and dislodging rust in municipal water mains and house pipes.
+The river water had a different mineral mixture and flow pattern from the aquifer water, stirring up and dislodging rust and biofilm in municipal water mains and house pipes.

 By the end of 1993, the city of Tucson paid about $145,000 to install filters in 925 homes, lost about $200,000 in revenues by adjusting water bills, and paid about $450,000 in damages claimed by homeowners for ruined pipes, water heaters, and other appliances.
 The city returned some houses to groundwater, but problems remained.
 Zinc orthophosphate was added to coat the pipes and prevent the rust from dislodging, but the return to groundwater removed the zinc orthophosphate.
-The solution was a US Environmental Protection Agency-funded 'blended' water system, including automatically monitoring water quality throughout Tucson, and a website to report the water quality to the public without intervention by the Tucson Water Department.
+The solution was a US Environmental Protection Agency-funded "blended" water system, including automatically monitoring water quality throughout Tucson, and a website to report the water quality to the public without intervention by the Tucson Water Department.